Robert-van-Engelen/Forth500/manual.md

 | CURSOR KEYS | move cursor up/down/left/right on the line
 | C/CE        | clears the line

 To exit Forth500 and return to BASIC, enter `bye`.
+This saves the Forth500 state in memory.
 To reenter Forth500 from BASIC, `CALL &Bxx00` again where `xx` is the high-order address of Forth500.

 Forth500 is case insensitive.
 Words may be typed in upper or lower case or in mixed case.
 In this manual all built-in words are shown in UPPER CASE.
-User-defined words are shown in lower case.
+User-defined words in the examples are shown in lower case.

 To list the words stored in the Forth dictionary, type (↲ is ENTER):